CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/Cmacc_0.md

 Ti=Cmacc

 0.sec=Cmacc is pronounced "Smack."
 It is the informal name for the CommonAccord data model.
-The following is a pretty formal description of Cmacc:
+The following is a semi-formal description of Cmacc:

 1.sec=A Cmacc repository is a folder of files ("Files"), which may have subfolders.

-2.0.sec=The files are plain text, and have lists of key/values ("Key/Value"), where a Value can be either a string or the name of another File.
+2.0.sec=The Files are plain text, and each consists of a list of key/values ("Key/Value"), where the Value can be either a string or the name of another File.
 For instance:

 2.1.sec=Model.Root={HW}